pcarbo/kyoto/README.md

 ###Prerequisites

-1. You are comfortable using the R interface, executing R scripts, manipulating variables in R (e.g. vectors, matrices, lists, data frames), working with R functions, and making small modifications to R scripts.
+1. You are comfortable using the R interface and executing R scripts.
+It would also be helpful if you know how to manipulate variables in R (e.g. vectors, matrices, lists, data frames), work with R functions, and make small modifications to R scripts.

-2. You are familiar, or at least have exposure to, the basic notions and standard terminology used to describe the statistical analysis of genetic and genome-wide association studies.
+2. You are familiar, or at least have exposure to, the basic notions and standard terminology used to describe statistical analysis of genetic association studies.

-3. You are familiar with many of the core concepts in genetics and genetic analysis.
+3. You are familiar with core concepts in genetics and genetic analysis.

 ###Getting started